mopsy14/QuarryCraft-Minecraft-Spigot-Plugin-Updated/README.md

-# QuarryCraft-Minecraft---Spigot-1.14-Plugin-
+# QuarryCraft-Minecraft-Spigot-Plugin-Updated
-A spigot  plugin that adds a quarry to minecraft.
+An updated version of a spigot plugin that adds a quarry to minecraft.

-View this plugin on SpigotMC: https://www.spigotmc.org/resources/quarrycraft.72765/
+View this plugin on SpigotMC: https://www.spigotmc.org/resources/quarrycraft-updated.114148/ Or view the orignal version by nullbyte001 on SpigotMC: https://www.spigotmc.org/resources/quarrycraft.72765/

 **Making the quarry**